INDICATIONS

 Patients treated with ENHERTU may be at increased risk of developing

 during treatment as clinically indicated.
-Manage LVEF decrease through
+Manage LVD through

 treatment interruption.
 When LVEF is >45% and absolute decrease from